 IT Strategic Plan

 The IT Strategic Plan defines the strategy an organization implements to enable its technology infrastructure and portfolio to operate and function in tandem with its business objectives.
-A formal IT plan ensures the enterprise technology infrastructure provides productive and optimum output and services that directly support the organization’s mission, strategies, and goals.
+A formal IT plan ensures the enterprise technology infrastructure provides the productive and optimum output and services that directly support its mission, strategies, and goals.

 IT Strategic Architecture

 IT Strategy supports the creation and continual updating of the company’s Information Technology (IT) Architecture.
-This strategy is used to support the design, development, and implementation of a competent, efficient, flexible, and high-quality suite of technology solutions to handle core processing and solve a business problem or exploit new opportunities.
+IT strategy supports the design, development, and implementation of a competent, efficient, flexible, and high-quality technology solutions suite to handle core processing and solve a business problem or exploit new opportunities.
 The IT Architecture is grouped into three categories, as shown below.

 The Enterprise Architecture generates a technology strategy that supports the company’s business strategy.
 This architecture type drives consolidation, reuse, and economy of scale by supporting business-wide strategic focus across all business unit technology initiatives.